From something sad . . . . something wonderful and good. . .

 Growing older can be very scary, and very exciting.

-her wheelchair or to her chair in the living room.
-She had to be spoon fed, and she had to be
+to her wheelchair or to her chair in the living room.
+She had to be spoon fed, and she had

 For as long as I can remember this was that state my grandmother was in.
 She progressed

 very quickly from talking and rambling odd things to being a vegetable.
 However, my